Bryce-theBobby-Merritt/auto-agent-exploration/README.md

 ## 🛠️ Available Tools

+### Development Container Tools
 ### ToolRunCommandInDevContainer
 Execute commands in a Python development container with:
 - Python 3.12 installed
+- Git support for version control
 - Port 8888 exposed for web servers
+- Project directory mounted at `/app`
 - Isolated execution environment

 ### ToolUpsertFile
 Create or update files in the development container.

+### Git Management Tools
+### ToolGitStatus
+Check current git status and see staged/unstaged changes.

+### ToolGitBranch
+View current branch and available branches.

+### ToolGitCreateBranch
+Create a new feature branch for development work.

+### ToolGitAddFiles
+Stage files for commit (use '.' for all files).

+### ToolGitCommit
+Commit staged changes with a descriptive message.

+### ToolGitPushBranch
+Push the current branch to remote repository.

 ### ToolInteractWithUser
 Ask the user for clarification or additional information.